rywible/wrela6/docs/implementation/2026-07-05-edge-platform-capabilities.md

 - [ ] **Acceptance Criteria**

 - Each sealed region field has a layout ABI fact with offset key, value size/alignment, and ordering.
-- Each sealed callable has a layout ABI fact with callable pointer representation and call ABI.
+- Each sealed callable has a layout ABI fact with callable pointer representation, table source, table offset, service offset, call ABI, and service identity.
 - Missing layout facts produce deterministic target diagnostics.
 - Existing platform ABI facts for runtime helpers continue to load.